sunnytang00/msteams-project/assumptions.md

-#List of assumptions
+# List of assumptions
-#Nothing is removed from data.py
+* No dictionary in the users list will removed inside src/data.py